HITECHCRIME/HC_SG41_Cannibal/README.md

 [CHORUS]
 match to make it whole
-sewing pieces like an artisan
-but i'm a cannibal
+sewing pieces like an artisan (sewing pieces as an artisan) but i'm a cannibal

 x